Dead Bodies In Hot Trailer Eyed By Truck Driver, Calls Wife, Not 911 — 10 Now Dead

 — ScienceSunday (@ScienceSunday42) July 24, 2017

-Police have seen the recorded videos from the Walmart parking lot’s surveillance cameras and it shows that many of the illegal immigrants walked away from that trailer.
+Police have seen the recorded videos from the Walmart parking lot’s surveillance cameras, and it shows that many of the illegal immigrants walked away from that trailer.
 Some got into other vehicles and then whisked away out of sight of the cameras.
 The ones that were healthy enough to get on their feet, did so and fled the area in fear of being discovered by police.

 In all, it is estimated from what the cameras show and from what the surviving victims report, that the truck carried about 100 people who are believed to be illegal immigrants from Mexico and other South American countries.
 This incident speaks to the need for tightening at the borders.